w3c/wai-website/collections/_tips/index.md

 title: Tips for Getting Started
 nav_title: Overview
 lang: en # Change "en" to the translated-language shortcode
-last_updated: 2016-07-07 # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2016-07-07 # Keep the date of the English version

 resource:
   title: "Tips for Getting Started"